Creative Entertainment & Production

 Chris Theophilus, CEO

 Chris is Phantom's CEO & Administrative Director and manages the association with David Perkoff Music.
 Since 1991 she has coordinated an annual average of over 400 events with DPM.
 She also shoots HD video for Phantom - from entertainment events & hot air balloons, to corporate training events.
-In addition to coordinating entertainment events for numerous corporations and organizations, Chris co-manages Phantom's University of Texas multimedia contract with the Texas Center for Disability Studies and the Texas Project FIRST web work for Houston based Family to Family Network and the Texas Education Agency.
+In addition to coordinating entertainment events for numerous corporations and organizations, Chris co-manages Phantom's Texas Project FIRST web work for Houston based Family to Family Network and the Texas Education Agency.